Short Circuit (1986 film): 1988 sequel

+A 1991 24-minute educational TV short film, titled Auto Theft: Hot Cars, Cold Facts, takes place after Short Circuit 2.
+The TV short film stars Gina Revarra as Lisa, John Hugh as Officer Dave, Donald Bishop as Marner and Russell Turner (the TV short film's director, producer and co-editor) as the voice of Johnny 5.

+Planned remake

 On April 4, 2008, Variety reported that Dimension Films had acquired the rights to remake the original film.
 Dan Milano had been hired to write the script, and David Foster to produce it.
 Foster said that the robot's appearance would not change.
-Later in October 2009, the reports circulated that Steve Carr will direct the remake and that the film's plot would involve a boy from a broken family befriending the Number 5 robot.
-Carr left the project and on August 4, 2011 Tim Hill was reportedly hired to direct.

-Spyglass Media Group bought the rights on November 15, 2020, and was reportedly planning to make a remake with James Vanderbilt through his company Project X Productions, Paul Neinstein and William Sherak producing, Eduardo Cisneros and Jason Shuman writing, and John W. Hyde returning as executive producer alongside Terissa Kelton.
-The company plans to put a Latino twist on the original screenplay.
+Later in October 2009, reports circulated that Steve Carr would direct the remake and that the film's plot would involve a boy from a broken family befriending the Number 5 robot.
+Carr left the project on August 4, 2011, and Tim Hill was reportedly hired to direct.
+On November 13, 2020, it was announced that Spyglass Media Group is set to remake the 1986 film, with Project X Entertainment's James Vanderbilt, Paul Neinstein, and William Sherak producing and Rehab Entertainment's John W. Hyde returning as executive producer alongside Terissa Kelton.
+The company hired the writing team of Eduardo Cisneros and Jason Shuman to put a Latin twist on the screenplay for the film.

-Accusations of whitewashing

-American comedian Aziz Ansari cited the casting of Fisher Stevens, a white actor, to play Indian character Ben Jabituya in "brownface" as an example of whitewashing in Hollywood.
-In 2021, Stevens said: "It definitely haunts me.
-I still think it's a really good movie, but I would never do that part again.
-The world was a different place in 1986, obviously".

-According to Badham, the character was planned to be American when Stevens was cast; inspired by a scene in Beverly Hills Cop (1984) in which a French shop assistant is rude to her American customers, Badham made Ben Indian, thinking the "culture mismatch was fun".
-He said he would have auditioned Indian or Indian-American actors had the decision been made before Stevens was cast.
-He said: "That was an oversight on our part, but we never intended to make fun of the character of Ben".